shdewz/shdewz.github.io/portfolio.md

 # Things I've designed

-Or some of it, at least
+Or some of them, at least

 ## Tournament designs